 The Curing Process

 Hot smoking is done just like you would barbecue a brisket.
 Heat up your smoker once you have your sausage prepared and place in smoker.
 Use a mild wood and smoke at a low temperature.
-To eliminate any chance of food poisoning you need to bring the internal temperature to 160 degrees.
-However, you can take a middle ground.
+To eliminate any chance of food poisoning you need to bring the internal temperature to 160 F. However, you can take a middle ground.
 Smoke the sausage partially at a low temperature to add a smoky flavor and then remove it from the smoker before they start to shrink and dry.
-Then when you are ready to serve them, cook to 165 degrees.
+Then when you are ready to serve them, cook to 165 F.

 Types of Sausage